Use the car code reader as a starting point

 Nothing can knock your day off track faster than a “Check Engine” light popping up on your dash.
 You wonder if you should pull over and shut off your vehicle or drive right to a shop.
 An engine code reader/scanner can help you make the drive/no drive decision and even help you fix the problem.
 It works by plugging into the car’s computer system and displaying a “trouble code.”

 An engine code reader/scanner is worth buying if you’re a fairly competent amateur mechanic who understands how an engine works.
 But it’s not a silver bullet that will always tell you exactly what’s wrong.
-It’ll give you a head start, but you’ll still have to do some detective work before you start pulling and replacing parts (more on this later).
+An auto code reader give you a head start, but you’ll still have to do some detective work before you start pulling and replacing parts (more on this later).

 But if you’re a true grease monkey, go for a more expensive scanner.
 A scanner gives you real-time “live” information so you see the same data your car’s computer is seeing.
 That saves you the hassle of diving under the hood (with a wiring diagram in hand), piercing wires and taking sensor readings.